Tony Rundle: Government

 After the size of parliament was reduced, Rundle lost the following 1998 state election and became the opposition leader.
 He held this position until July 1999 and retired just before the 2002 state election.

-The Rundle government is credited for its numerous reforms; reforming gun laws, gay law reform, the Bass link initiative, signing the Regional Forests Agreement, a small move towards more conservation in Tasmania, and the handling of the Port Arthur massacre.
+The Rundle government is credited with its numerous reforms; reforming gun laws, the Basslink initiative, signing the Regional Forests Agreement, decriminalising homosexual activities, making an apology to the Stolen Generations and the handling of the Port Arthur massacre.

+Death

+Rundle died in Hobart on 4 April 2025, at the age of 86.